MagzShiku/AirBnB_clone_v3/README.md

 ### 0x05.
 AirBnB clone - RESTful API
  - This code base has been Forked.
  - The intention is to prodvide a restful API with Flask and Python
- - Authors: Magdaline Njuguna &
+ - Authors: Magdaline Njuguna of https://www.sfmkenya.com/
-   	    Jeniffer Muirura
+   	    Jeniffer Mairura of email mjenna303@gmail.com
  - Weight of project 2

 # AirBnB Clone - The Console